 Playa el Faro absorbs the splendor of the coastline and connects to the grandeur of Chile’s surrounding countryside through the charms of La Serena, the nation’s second-oldest city.
 Peaceful, with access to shaded plazas and grand colonial architecture, the golden sands of the beach capture the city’s sparkling personality.

-Colombia is a bustling center of biodiversity where rainforest tangles with tropical beaches and the stunning nature along the Sierra Nevada de Santa Marta mountains comes to life along the Caribbean Sea at El Cabo San Juan.
+Colombia is a bustling center of biodiversity.
+Rainforest tangles with tropical beaches and stunning nature around the Sierra Nevada de Santa Marta mountains comes to life along the Caribbean Sea at El Cabo San Juan.
 Located in a secluded corner of Tayrona National Park, you can reach the sugar-white sands of the small bay on a picturesque hike or by boat.

-Your travel preferences and goals will help guide you to the perfect beach in South America during your trip.
-Whether eager to visit the stunning islands of the Galapagos or venture deep into the southern corners of Patagonia, you can discover captivating shores that immerse you in local culture and natural wonder.
+Your travel preferences will help guide you to the perfect beach in South America during your trip.
+Whether eager to visit the stunning islands of the Galapagos or venture deep into the southern corners of Patagonia, you can discover captivating shores that immerse you in local culture and natural wonder on South America Tours & Vacations.